-On July 29, 2022, the Town Administrator submitted the Proposed Budget to the the Town Council, the Town Secretary, and the Finance and Audit Advisory Committee.
+On July 29, 2022, the Town Administrator submitted the Proposed Budget to the Town Council, the Town Secretary, and the Finance and Audit Advisory Committee.
+The Town Council reviewed the Proposed Budget at its study sessions on August 2 and 16, 2022, and September 6, 2022.

-The Texas Local Government Code requires that the Town hold a public hearing on the Proposed Budget.
-Notice of this public hearing was published in the Daily Commercial Record on August 4, 2022, and August 15, 2022, and posted on the Town's website.
+The Texas Local Government Code requires that the Town conduct a public hearing on the Proposed Budget.
+Town Council conducted two public hearings on the Proposed Budget on August 16, 2022 and on September 6, 2022.
+Notices of the public hearings were posted on the Town's website and published in the Daily Commercial Record on August 4 and 15, 2022.

-The Proposed Budget is available for public inspection at the Town Secretary's office and on the Town's website.
+The Proposed Budget is available for public inspection at the Town Secretary's office or on the Town's website.